-16.1.
-Introduction
+16.1 Introduction

-This chapter provides a review of the biodiversity values that may be potentially affected by the development of the proposed Western Sydney Airport (proposed airport).
-This chapter draws on a comprehensive terrestrial and aquatic ecological impact assessment, which is included as Appendix K1 in Volume 4 and on the offset strategy, which is included as Appendix K2 in Volume 4.
-The assessment describes terrestrial and aquatic flora and fauna, their habitats at the airport site and the presence and likelihood of occurrence of threatened and migratory species, populations and ecological communities.
+This chapter provides a review of the biodiversity values that may be affected by the development of the proposed Western Sydney Airport (proposed airport).
+It describes terrestrial and aquatic flora and fauna, their habitats at the airport site and the presence and likelihood of occurrence of threatened and migratory species, populations and ecological communities.
 The potential impacts of the Stage 1 development on terrestrial and aquatic ecology are assessed and mitigation and management measures are identified to reduce potential impacts.